 On the other hand, a power of attorney (also called a ?mandate? or ?ordinary mandate?) lets you name one or more people to act in your name even though you are capable of doing so yourself.
 For example, you could sign a mandate naming your brother as the person responsible for collecting and depositing rent from your rental properties because this is convenient for you and not because you are incapable of doing it.

 As soon as a court declares that you are incapacitated, a power of attorney is no longer valid.
 From that moment on, only a mandate in anticipation of incapacity is useful.

-What happens if I become incapacitated and I don’t have a mandate in anticipation of incapacity?
+What if someone becomes incapacitated and doesn't have a mandate in anticipation of incapacity?

 If you do not have a mandate in anticipation of incapacity, anyone from your circle of friends and family (spouse, partner, relative, friend or someone else close to you) can ask the court to put into place protective supervision to protect your best interests.
 Depending on the circumstances, an adviser, tutor or curator can be named to look after your well-being and manage your property.

 Does a mandate in anticipation of incapacity have to be made in a certain way?